MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 This article is for IT admins who would like to silently configure user accounts when deploying the new OneDrive sync app (OneDrive.exe) to managed Windows computers in their enterprise.
 This feature works for computers that are joined to Azure Active Directory (Azure AD).

 If you enable this feature, OneDrive.exe will attempt to silently (without user interaction) sign-in to the work or school user account that was used to sign into Windows (known as the Windows Primary Account).
-That Windows account must be an Azure Active Directory (AAD) account or be linked to an AAD account through a hybrid authentication configuration (see Prerequisites below).
+That Windows account must be a Microsoft Azure Active Directory (Azure AD) account or be linked to an Azure AD account through a hybrid authentication configuration (see Prerequisites below).

 Before OneDrive.exe begins syncing, it will check the available disk space.
 If syncing the user's entire OneDrive would cause the available space to drop below 1 GB or if the size exceeds the threshold you set (on devices that don't have Files On-Demand enabled), OneDrive will prompt the user to choose folders to sync.
 For info about setting this threshold using Group Policy, see [Set the maximum size of a user's OneDrive that can download automatically](use-group-policy.md#set-the-maximum-size-of-a-users-onedrive-that-can-download-automatically).